 How to get divorce in Minnesota

-Below you can find common steps of how to get divorce in Minnesota:
+The common steps of how to get divorce in Minnesota:

 At least one partner should be a legal resident of the USA and live in the Minnesota for at least 6 month.
-It is ok if another is not a resident of the USA.

-Talking about residency we need to emphasise that in order to divorce in Minnesota you need to have to be a resident of this state.
+Talking about residency we need to emphasise that in order to divorce in Minnesota the spouse need to have to be a resident of this state.
 Some people think that both of spouses need to be Minnesota residents, but this is not true.According to the law if one spouse is a resident of Minnesota and another is not, a couple may still file to the one of Minnesota courts.
 So at least one spouse need to live in the USA for at least 10 years and at least 6 months ( 180 days) in the Minnesota in order to file to local courts.